-It might be confusing of what is the difference between updating and upgrading of CMS version and sometimes you might mistakenly think that updating is the same as upgrading.
-Truth is, it’s not the same.
-Before we tackle the comparison, let’s understand what the numbers in the versions stand for.
+Most people would think that update and upgrade are the same but they’re not.
+Before we differentiate the two terms, let’s understand what the numbers in the CMS versions stand for.
 These numbers are generally assigned in ascending order.
-This sequence is used to identify the changes between the releases which are classified by their significance level and updates of its functions and features.
+This sequence is used to identify the changes between the releases which are classified by their significance level and updates of their functions and features.
 Revisions are applicable to all applications and software.
-In this article, we will focus on CMS revision.

-Revision/Patch release – is intended for small changes or bug fixes with its current features or functions which is issued approximately every one to two months.
+- Revision/Patch release – Intended for small changes or bug fixes with its current features or functions issued approximately every one to two months.

-Minor release – includes new functionalities without having a major function being affected which is issued multiple times in a year.
+- Minor release – Includes new functionalities without having a major function being affected issued multiple times in a year.

-Major release – uses a new system and new functionalities which may also mean a new interface will be used as well as system requirements of the application.
+- Major release – Uses a new system and new functionalities which may also mean a new interface will be used as well as system requirements.
 This is issued approximately once a year.

-This involves revisions of a minor version or patch release.
-As explained above, this is intended for small changes, bug fixes and/or new functionalities.
+Updating the version involves revisions of a minor version or patch release.
+This is intended for small changes, bug fixes and/or new functionalities.
 Before making any updates of the version, you need to make sure that you are able to follow all precautions before you proceed with the process.
-Some CMS may require you to put the website on under maintenance mode.
+Some CMS may require you to put the website on maintenance mode.

-You may follow the instructions from the articles on how to update versions of the most commonly used CMS:
+Here are some of the articles on how to update commonly used CMS: